randoop/pascali-coverage/README.md

 ln -f -s libs/plume-lib-1.1.2/java/plume.jar extractcoverage/libs/plume.jar
 ```

+## Controlling which Randoop is used

+By default the `integration-test2` scripts will run the Randoop that is downloaded
+by the `integration-test2/fetch_dependencies.sh` script.
+This is supposed to be
+the current release of Randoop.
+(If it is not, a pull-request with the update needs to be made to the [integration-test2](https://github.com/aas-integration/integration-test2) repo.)

 To use a different Randoop than the one used by default in
 `integration-test2`, replace `integration-test2/libs/randoop.jar` with a
 symbolic link to the version you want to use, probably in